alazaroc/blog-web-code/_posts/2022-03-16-how-to-deploy-infrastructure-with-cdk.md

 ![cdk-synth-code](/assets/img/posts/2022-03-16-how-to-deploy-infrastructure-with-cdk/cdk-synth-code.png)

-And what about compare the local code with the deployed stack in the AWS account?
+What if we compare the local code with the stack deployed in the AWS account?

 ``` console
 cdk diff
 ```

+> NOTE: `cdk diff` needs to connect to the AWS Account to check the CloudFormation stack against your local resources.
+{: .prompt-info }

 ![cdk-diff](/assets/img/posts/2022-03-16-how-to-deploy-infrastructure-with-cdk/cdk-diff.png)

-We can see all the new resources which will be created:
+We can see all the new resources that will be created:

 - [+] AWS::SQS::Queue
 - [+] AWS::SQS::QueuePolicy